Affiliate links on Android Authority may earn us a commission. Learn more.

-The IR blaster is one of the most under-appreciated features on mobile phones.
-It’s also becoming rarer and rarer as a feature since phones are trying to remove as many ports as possible these days.
+The IR blaster is officially a niche feature these days.
+It’s becoming rarer and rarer as a feature since phones are trying to remove as many ports as possible.
 However, those with an IR blaster are useful for all kinds of little things.
 One such instance is as a remote control for basically anything with an IR receiver.
 That can include TVs, air conditioners, some thermostats, cameras, and other such things.
 Today, let’s talk about TV remotes.
-Here are the best TV remote apps for Android!
+Here are the best TV remote apps for Android:

 The official Roku app is excellent for Roku owners.
 The app allows you to control pretty much everything on the Roku.
 All you’d need your actual TV remote for is volume.
 The remote with the Roku app comes with fast forward, rewind, play/pause, and navigation buttons.
 It also comes with a voice search.
-It’s not what you’d think of when it comes to TV remote apps.
-However, those with a Roku don’t really need a full fledged remote app anyway.
+It’s not what you’d think of when it comes to TV remote apps because you don’t need an IR sensor to use it.
+However, those with a Roku don’t really need a full-fledged remote app anyway.
 The app is also free.

 Twinone Universal TV Remote

 Twinone Universal Remote is one of the better free TV remote apps.
 It features a simple design.
 You should have no problems using it once you set it up.
 It should also work for most TVs and set-top boxes.
 There is even support for some devices that don’t fit into those categories.
 Right now, the only bad part is the advertising.
 Twinone doesn’t provide a way to get rid of them.
 We’d like to possibly see a paid version in the future to accommodate that.
 Additionally, this one only seems to be available on certain devices.
 Otherwise, it’s a good option.